 The Sullom Voe Terminal is one of the biggest and most complex of its kind in Europe, with a high operational turnover.
 As a result, there is the potential for large and irreparable risks (e.g. one of the biggest concerns regarding work that takes place at Sullom Voe is the effect of effluent discharge from the terminal and its effects) to the surrounding environment.

-SOTEAG’s Monitoring Committee plays a key role in monitoring these risks and therefore maintains the health of wildlife in Sullom Voe.
+SOTEAG’s Monitoring Committee plays a key role in monitoring these risks to help maintain the health of wildlife in Sullom Voe.
 The Committee designs and manages a series of extensive environmental monitoring programmes that are carried out by scientific institutions and consultancies from across the UK.
 The programme is designed to detect and measure both chronic and acute changes in the marine and coastal environment.

 Monitoring of Sullom Voe began in 1974, one year before work on the terminal began.
-A suite of baseline ecological monitoring was commissioned, building the foundation of the SOTEAG existing monitoring programme.
+A suite of baseline ecological monitoring was commissioned, building the foundation of the SOTEAG's monitoring programme.

 Monitoring provides an ongoing “health check” at Sullom Voe by evaluating the amount and significance of change and advising The Sullom Voe Association Ltd. (SVA) whether remedial action is required.